rusefi/rusefi_documentation/Standalone-on-Demand.md

 rusEFI LLC does not have experience and resources to provide adequate support to retail customers.
 The ideal setup is rusEFI focusing on hardware, software and fabrication, with _product owners_ dealing with sales, marketing and user support for each of the platform specific ECUs.

+FAQ:

+## Q: What do you mean not PnP?

+A: We cannot guarantee a turn key product without a test mule at our disposal in NJ, USA.

+## Q: I want a turn key solution?

+A: We have not done that yet, that would be more money :( Step one would be to have a test mule purchased in NJ, USA.
+Rougthly please expect test mule cost and $11K on top of that, and that's just a wild guess - we have no tried that yet, some modern vehicle with too much CAN would be more for sure.

 See also [Plug-In-Board-Process](Plug-In-Board-Process)